skygear-demo/deprecated-raspberrypi-example/README.md

+# Skygear Working Example on Raspberry Pi

-This is a simple Raspberry Pi setup demonstrating the usage of Skygear JS SDK in Raspberry Pi.
+This is a simple Raspberry Pi setup demonstrating the usage of [Skygear JS SDK](https://docs.skygear.io/js/guide/) in Raspberry Pi.

+This demo project demonstrates the following:

+- register the active device on Skygear server
+- send tempurature and other Raspberry Pi live information to the server periodically
+- fetch recent records from Skygear server

 Firstly please follow the installation guide on [raspberrypi.org](https://www.raspberrypi.org/documentation/installation/).
 We